EmersonMR25/CRUD_db_app/README.md

 ## Credits

 This application was developed by Emerson Romero.
-The frontend is styled with Bootstrap and acquired from Sudu2411's Github page, and the backend logic is powered by Flask and SQLite.
+The frontend is styled with Bootstrap and acquired from Sudu2411's Github page and modified by Chatgpt to meet my requirements, and the backend logic is powered by Flask and SQLite.